mrajibkhan/number2string/README.md

 Spring-boot framework will be used as it is widely used in the industry and provides opinionated features and dependency injection.
 Also this application can easily be extended to web application.

-Although it may seem like a overkill to use a full fledged framework for solving a small problem, using spring framework will help to achieve many of our architectural goals.
+Although it may seem like a overkill to use a full-fledged framework for solving a small problem, using spring framework will help to achieve many of our architectural goals.

 ### Container